What Is a Advanced Anastomosis and Fistula Closure Surgery?

 Anastomosis is the surgical connection of two body structures, like blood vessels or intestines, facilitating passage between them.
 It's often employed in gastrointestinal surgery.
-Fistula closure involves repairing an abnormal connection between two organs or vessels that shouldn't directly connect.
+Fistula closure involves repairing an abnormal connection between two organs or vessels that shouldn't be directly connected.
 Both procedures require careful surgical planning and technique.

 Anastomosis aids in restoring continuity after resection, while fistula closure prevents unwanted leaks or infections.
 Both are vital for maintaining body function and integrity.